Key Takeaways

 5. 5

 Pay your premiums on time and update your insurer about business changes throughout the year.
 Before renewal, review whether you've added employees, increased revenue, expanded services, or moved locations.
-These changes may require higher coverage limits to keep your financial protection in sync with your growing business.
+These changes may require higher coverage limits for your growing business.

 Do I Need General Liability Insurance for My Business?: Bottom Line